 In case you haven’t heard, Growth hacking is the buzzword for startups.
 Forget “pivoting” and “iterating.”
 It’s all about growth hacking.

 It’s almost annoying for those who have heard about it thousands of times, and it’s confusing for those who don’t know what it is.

 Like it or not, growth hacking is happening.

-The phrase is only 5 years old.
+The phrase is twelve years old.